 What You Can Do

-Probably the most important question to ask after recognizing all of the concerns around eating fish is: what can you do about it?
+After recognizing all of the concerns about eating fish, probably the most important question is: What can you do about it?

 One option, of course, is to reduce (or eliminate) your fish consumption altogether.

-And if the main reason you’re eating fish is for DHA and EPA, consider taking an algae-based DHA and EPA supplement instead, like Complement Essential.
+And if the main reason you’re eating fish is for DHA and EPA, consider taking an algae-based DHA and EPA supplement instead.
 Pair this with a wide variety of fruits, vegetables, legumes, nuts, and seeds, and you can reap the benefits of these long-chain fatty acids without the risk of marine contaminants, the ethical problems associated with all forms of animal agriculture, and the environmental concerns raised by eating fish.

 Tell us in the comments:

-• Do you do anything special to insure you are getting enough DHA and EPA?
+- Do you do anything special to ensure you are getting enough DHA and EPA?

 Featured Image: iStock.com/Natissima